dlang/dub-docs/docs/dub-reference/subpackages.md

 ## Example

+This example features a main application with a sub-package library used as a dependency.

-This minimal working example assumes this file structure:
+It assumes this file structure:

 - `dub.sdl` (or `dub.json`): Main recipe.
-- `source/` folder with:
+- `source/` folder with (main package):
     - `app.d`: Main source.
 Needs to import our sub-package library as `import mylibrary;`.
-- `mylibrary/` folder with:
+- `mylibrary/` folder with (sub-package):
     - `dub.sdl` (or `dub.json`): Library recipe.
     - `source/` folder with:
-        - `example.d`: Library source.
+        - `mylibrary.d`: Library source.
 Module needs to be declared as `module mylibrary;`.

-!!! note

-    If you plan to publish your package to the main registry, avoid naming sub-packages "example", as it causes management and discovery issues.

 The main recipe file can reference the sub-package.